 Tupelo Park City offers refined Main Street dining in a stunningly redesigned historic building that reflects its food philosophy: farm-grown, specially curated, with a modern twist.
 Every night, chef/partner Matthew Harris tells a story through his globally inspired and artisanally sourced cuisine.
 The menu at Tupelo Park City is the culmination of Harris’ decades of culinary experience and passion for visiting local producers around the world, with a hint of his Southern heritage.
 From fresh Idaho trout to heirloom grains, every ingredient is carefully selected to offer an enlightening and memorable experience.
 Join Tupelo Park City in its ongoing celebration of what it loves most about food: its ability to tell a perpetual story.

-Looking for a classic sushi restaurant with both tradition and cutting-edge, Japanese-inspired small plates that are perfect for sharing?
+Looking for a classic sushi restaurant with both traditional and cutting-edge Japanese-inspired small plates that are perfect for sharing?
 Yuki Yama is just the place.
 The Main Street restaurant is a staple for locals, who often dine at the sushi bar, and a treat for visitors in town.
-If you are with a group, ask for the tatami room in back, which can seat up to 24 guests, or put yourself in the hands of talented Japanese chef Kirk Terashima and ask for omakase, or chef’s choice-style dining.
-If you are craving a filling meal, try the homemade ramen, which takes more than a day to develop its traditional flavor.
-While the restaurant specializes in melding exotic flavors and ingredients — like Big Fin Reef Squid and Live Geoduck Clam — simpler dishes, such as pot stickers, tempura and chicken karaage, are sure to please even the pickiest of diners.
+With an extensive menu featuring both traditional and more unique sushi-inspired offerings, and a rotating, seasonal sake list, there is sure to be something for everyone.
+Put yourself in the hands of talented Japanese chef Kirk Terashima and ask for omakase, or chef’s choice-style dining, if you’d like to sample the best of everything.
+Or try the homemade ramen, which takes more than a day to develop its traditional flavor.
+While the restaurant specializes in melding exotic flavors and ingredients — think abalone and shima aji — simpler dishes, such as pot stickers, tempura and chicken karaage, are sure to please even the pickiest of diners.